chrismatteson/terraform-102/docs/index.md

 ---
 name: additional-depth-on-state
+class: title
+# Chapter 4
-# Additional Depth on state
+## Additional Depth on state

 ---
 name: state-locking
 # State Locking

+* Important when using Terraform with a team
+* force-unlock command useful if Terraform breaks
+* Sometimes need to unlock from within state storage mechanism

 ---
 name: backend-authentication-methods